Villhellm/lovelace-animated-background/README.md

 ### Step 1

-Make sure you have [HACS](https://github.com/custom-components/hacs) installed, and proceed with the instructions for [adding a custom repository](https://custom-components.github.io/hacs/usage/settings/#add-custom-repositories)
+Make sure you have [HACS](https://github.com/custom-components/hacs) installed, find Animated Background in the plug section, and install.

 ### Step 2